skoriche/Climate-REF4CMIP/docs/installation.md

 # Installation

-There are several ways to install and use the `climate-ref` package (REF) and associated CLI tool.
+There are several ways to install and use the `climate-ref` package and associated CLI tool (ref).
 If you find the various options to be confusing, we recommend reading this [overview](packaging_confusion.md) about the state of python package installation.

 The REF itself is a pure Python package and does not require any conda-based dependencies.
 This was a deliberate decision to make it easy to make the framework easy to install in a range of different environments.